Go Back

 Avoid using ARIA when:

-- Native HTML can do the job: Always prefer semantic HTML
+Native HTML can do the job - always prefer semantic HTML elements like <button>, <nav>, or <header>.

-- You don't fully understand the implications: Incorrect ARIA can worsen accessibility
+You don't fully understand the implications - incorrect ARIA can actually make accessibility worse.

-- You can't make the element fully functional with keyboard: ARIA doesn't add keyboard behavior
+You can't make the element fully functional with keyboard - ARIA doesn't add keyboard behavior, so you need to implement that separately.

 Common ARIA Patterns